AnyChart/docs.anychart.com/Gantt_Chart/Data_from_JSON,_XML,_CSV.md

 });
 ```

-And that's how the same chart's code will look like if converted to JSON (without configuration parameters)
+And that's how the same chart's code will look like if converted to JSON (without configuration parameters and extra information)

 ```
 anychart.onDocumentReady(function() {